dmandalidis/docker-client/README.md

 ### RESTeasy

-For using RESTeasy, you will have to pull the following dependencies:
+For using RESTeasy, you will have to pull the following dependencies (versions are indicative):
 ```xml
 <dependency>
   <groupId>org.jboss.resteasy</groupId>